- Ph.D. Macquarie University (specializing in “tungsten-molybdenum-bismuth deposits”). ,

 Ian Plimer spoke at a private luncheon hosted by billionnaire mining magnate Gina Rinehart.
 Crikey reported that in the audience were several high-powered politicians and diplomats, including Western Australian Premier Colin Barnett, the state's environment minister Bill Marmion, former Japanese Prime Minister Yasuo Fukuda and Chinese Ambassador Chen Yuming.
 Rinehart described Plimer as “one of the leading sources of reasoned and factual information in Australia on global warming and climate change.”

 Plimer was a speaker at the Heartland Institute's 2010 International Conference on Climate Change.

-Plimer Published Heaven and Earth in 2009.
+Ian Plimer Published Heaven and Earth.
 The book asserts that the temperature changes we have observed in the 20th century are within the “normal range of variability,” that significant global warming is not happening and that there is negligible human impact on warming.

 “Plimer probably didn't expect an astronomer to review his book.
 I couldn't help noticing on page 120 an almost word-for-word reproduction of the abstract from a well-known loony paper…[that] argues that the sun isn't composed of 98 per cent hydrogen and helium, as astronomers have confirmed through a century of observation and theory, but is instead similar in composition to a meteorite.

 “It is hard to understate the depth of scientific ignorance that the inclusion of this information demonstrates.
 It is comparable to a biologist claiming that plants obtain energy from magnetism rather than photosynthesis.”